FIWARE/tutorials.Big-Data-Flink/README.md

 the flow of the context data.
 Flink is able to delegate these actions to other workers where they will be acted upon either in sequentiallly or in parallel as required.
 The data flow processing itself can be arbitrarily complex.

-Obviously in reality our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution which is processing a continuous stream of context-data events.
+Obviously, in reality, our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution which is processing a continuous stream of context-data events.